-Drummer Gerald Cleaver’s fourth album as a leader, and the first with his Uncle June ensemble, Be It As I See It is a wildly ambitious and eclectic collection.
+Drummer Gerald Cleaver’s fourth album as a leader, and the first with his Uncle June ensemble, Be It As I See It (buy it from Amazon) is a wildly ambitious and eclectic collection.
 Using his family’s experiences during the Great Migration as inspiration, his multi-part compositions try to convey the emotional journey his mom and dad, and the greater African-American population, endured in the move North toward an uncertain but more autonomous future.
 To convey this cataract of feelings, Cleaver ranges over a wide swath of black culture, from the oral storytelling tradition of African griots to the organized cacophony of Roscoe Mitchell and the AACM (Association for the Advancement of Creative Musicians).

 The Uncle June band, named for Cleaver’s dad’s nickname, is flexible and eccentric enough to handle everything the leader throws at them.
 It’s made up of Andrew Bishop on multiple reeds, Tony Malaby on sax, Drew Gress on bass, Mat Maneri on viola and Craig Taborn on keys, with Jean Carla Rodea’s vocals, Andy Taub’s banjo and Ryan Macstaller’s guitar adding additional color to a few tracks.